tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

           x.round ← r
         x.witness ← ( x has no self parent ) || ( x.round > x.selfParent.round )
    ```
-The above is deemed the divideRounds procedure.
-As soon as an event x is known, it is assigned a round number x.round, and the boolean value x.witness is calculated, indicating whether it is the first event that a member created in that round. [[30]]
+The following is the decideFame procedure.
+For each witness event (i.e. an event x where x.witness is true), decide whether it is famous (i.e. assign a boolean to x.famous).
+This decision is done by a Byzantine agreement protocol based on virtual voting.
+Each member runs it locally, on their own copy of the hashgraph, with no additional communication.
+It treats the events in the hashgraph as if they were sending votes to each other, although the calculation is purely local to a member’s computer.
+The member assigns votes to the witnesses of each round, for several rounds, until more than two-thirds of the population agrees [[30]].
    ```procedure decideFame
       for each event x in order from earlier rounds to later x.famous ← UNDECIDED